-Why live intentionally?
+Why living your life intentionally?

 Without living intentionally, we’re like leaves drifted aimlessly by the wind.
 Without any particular direction, we go into a new day with the hope that it will be better than the day before.